ed-donner/choose_llm/README.md

 # Choosing the Right LLM
 ### How to select, train and apply state-of-the-art LLMs to real-world business use cases.

-This repo has companion code to accompany my class on identifying and training LLMs.
+This repo has companion code for my class on comparing and training LLMs.

-Resources to accompany the class:
+### Resources to accompany the class

 https://edwarddonner.com/2024/06/26/choosing-the-right-llm-resources/

+### Experimenting with the examples yourself

 To get started, after cloning the repo: